boots-edu/textbook/source/original/week8.md

     * There is a lab assignment this week so you should attend lab as normal\.
     * Next week is the second midterm\, make sure you are signed up and ready\.
       * Your note sheet must be hand written \(not typed\)
-      * Please review the rules for the testing center to make sure you don’t have any problems\.
+      * Please review the rules for the testing center to make sure you don't have any problems\.
 * And now\, back to our show\!\!\!

 ![](../../images/CISC181-Week%2080.jpg)